 I’m kind of obsessed with healthy grain bowls.
 I usually make these for lunch, and I’m so excited to share my favorite one so far: sweet potato quinoa bowls!

-These sweet potato quinoa bowls are packed with amazing healthy ingredients, such as tender quinoa, roasted sweet potatoes, roasted kale, roasted chickpeas (yes, tripe roasted goodness!), hummus, avocado, and microgreens.
+These sweet potato quinoa bowls are packed with amazing healthy ingredients, such as tender quinoa, roasted sweet potatoes, roasted kale, roasted chickpeas (yes, triple roasted goodness!), hummus, avocado, and microgreens.
 Plus, it’s a great gluten-free meal.

 Whether you’re making this sweet potato quinoa bowl for meal prep or dinner, I promise you will love it!